nthallen/arp-hwv/TM/README.txt

+This file includes general notes that experimenters and developers might need to refer to to refamiliarize themselves with how the instrument operates and the code is organized.

+Mixing Ratio Calculations
+  Lyman Alpha
+    The code for Lyman Alpha H2O mixing ratio calculation starts with H2Omr2.tmc and references suppport functions in the LyAmr subdirectory.
+    H2Omr2.tmc includes a number of calibration constant definitions that may need to be adjusted.
+There are options within this file for selecting different source variables for pressure and temperature by way of software status commands prefixed with 'SW Status LyA Use'.
+    Needless to say, the calibration constants relative to the different input variables should be periodically reviewed and/or calibrated.

+    The lyamrext extraction produces lyamreng.csv, which reports the mixing ratio along with P, T and M that were used in the calculation for comparison to independently derived values.

+  HHH
+    HHH used icosfit, driven by icosfitd, to calculate mixing ratio.
+    The code for that is mostly contained under the driver directory in /home/hwv/src/icosfitd/TM. icosfit.RT.in.in defines all the
+    important icosfit parameters to be used in the fit.

+    src/TM/icosfitd.tma contains the code to define the P and T for the fit, and should be reviewed and modified whenever these are calibrated.

+    The actual P and T used is written to PTE.log and also reported in ICOSsum.log along with the fit results.

+Realtime Transmission
+  UDP.tmc is where the status packet definition is found.

 Data Handling Procedures
   In order to optimize extraction of data from the flight computer, we will try copying directly to an external hard drive in order to